Welsh Labour and Plaid Cymru in Senedd co-operation talks

 It added: "These discussions are continuing to explore an ambitious co-operation agreement to be based around a number of defined policy priorities and the governance arrangements on which Plaid Cymru and the Labour Welsh government can work together to deliver for Wales."

-The results of the 2021 Senedd election left Welsh Labour with 30 seats, enough to put Mark Drakeford back in power as first minister but not enough to fully control the 60 seat chamber.
+The results of the 2021 Senedd election gave Welsh Labour with 30 seats, enough to put Mark Drakeford back in power as first minister but not enough to fully control the 60 seat chamber.

 Welsh Labour formed a new government with no challenge from the opposition.